andreferibeiro/half-marathon-EDA/README.md

 Review the training plan for a half marathon.

 ## Method & Libraries
 Colab (short for Collaboratory) is Google’s free platform which enables users to code in Python.
 It is a Jupyter Notebook-based cloud service, provided by Google [2].
+Out of the most popular Python packages used in data science and machine learning , we find Pandas, Numpy, Matplotlib and Seaborn.

 ![](images/libraries.png)